Explore the SDK Playground

 3. Go to Settings General.

-4. Under Playground, select Disable Playground.
+4. In the Playground section, select Disable Playground.

 5. Click Save.